RupankarCh/my-notes/DevOps/Docker/readme.md

 Docker file + Docker image = container

 ## Docker file:
 A Dockerfile is **a text file that contains a set of instructions used by Docker to automatically build a container image**.
+From that image we can run our containers.

 ## Docker Image:
 A Docker image is a **lightweight, standalone, and executable package that includes everything needed to run an application using Docker, such as code, runtime, libraries, and dependencies.**